Model

 Physical models and mental models

 The two main types of models are physical models and mental models.
-The purpose of physical models is to enhance our mental models.
+The purpose of physical models is to enhance our mental models so we can make better decisions.

 The most important type of model is the mental models each of us uses in our day to day existence, because all conscious decisions are based on mental models.
 We have mental models for how our neighborhood works, for how a car works, for how a country works, and so on.
 We also have mental models that we have built ourselves to do things like perform our jobs, participate in running our households, interpret the news, and so on.
 And then there are the mental models currently used to approach problem solving, such as the global environmental sustainability problem.